About Grouse Mountain

 What about accommodation?

-Accommodation for the 2021/2022 season is still to be confirmed, however, as Grouse Mountain is a ski resort near Vancouver and only a short drive away, accommodation is typically based in apartments in North Vancouver.
-These are close to shops, cafes, and a bus stop for mountain access, it is a cool place to be based for a winter.
-The exact rates and locations vary so we will endeavour to let you know the final details at the earliest opportunity.
+As Grouse is a ski resort near Vancouver and only a short drive away, accommodation is typically based in apartments in North Vancouver.
+These are close to shops, cafes, and the Grouse bus stop, it is a cool place to be based for a winter.
+We provide accommodation through private apartment rentals.
+After the initial training and exam period you will be responsible for accommodation payments - you can expect to make an advanced rent payment before the season starts covering the length of your tenancy.
+Rates and locations may vary from time to time, and if they do we will endeavour to let you know at the earliest opportunity.
+Average monthly rent in Canada is approximately $800CAD for seasonal accommodation.

 - Free High speed Internet connection